mm80843/T3.5/docs/Benef/PBN__Benef_78.md

 # __Cost savings through coating existing parts__

-## Name of the Benefit

-Cold-spray copper coating allows for the reuse of existing steel parts, reducing the need for expensive replacements and minimizing disruption to operations.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from investing in copper coating technology as it offers a cost-effective solution to enhance the value and longevity of existing infrastructure.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_79.md)